Behind the Mask: The Rise of Leslie Vernon: Sequel

 In early 2017, director Scott Glosserman explained that the script for the sequel had become a little dated due to the changes in horror over the intervening years.

 The script itself captures that mid-aughts period, in the midst of the torture porn/found footage genres.
 It had a lot of interesting things to say.
 Today, that script, that film, is almost like a period piece because I don't necessarily want to bring it up to current day, and yet, certain things may feel a little bit old or period, depending on how you look at it.
 I think we captured the essence of what was happening several years ago.
 If we do get the opportunity to make the film, I'm not sure I'd want to make the screenplay any more current.
 It's a little bit of a conundrum.

+In April 2026, it was announced that the sequel was officially underway, titled Behind the Mask II: The Return of Leslie Vernon.